mixmesh/mixmesh/doc/rest/suggestions.md

 ### On success: 200 OK

-The number of imported contacts.
+The number of imported public keys.

 ### On failure: 400 Bad Request